-The more I contemplated where and how to travel on my six month interim, I continually returned to the question of whether or not to travel internationally.
+The more I contemplated where and how to travel on my six-month interim, I continually returned to the question of whether or not to travel internationally.
 Initially, I had a long list of locations lined up including Iceland, Ireland, Britain, Germany, Greece, Thailand, New Zealand, and Australia.
-I had plans of what I’d do in each location, believe me, but how I was going to fund this travel was much more, shall we say, cloudy.
+I had plans of what I’d do in each location, believe me, but how I was going to fund this travel was much more cloudy.
 International solo travel also seemed a bit more daunting than I was ready to tackle.

 What will I be converting?

 In 2012 I bought a 2006 Ford F150 with a 6.5’ bed, and I was able to score a pretty awesome deal on a used ARE topper from Auto Trim Design in Great Falls.
-The topper is carpet lined, has an easy access door, and a back hatch that can be lifted and offer shade.
-I also wanted a topper with added headspace, like this one that offers roughly 5 more inches, allowing me to easily sit up fully on my bed.
+The topper is carpet lined, has an easy access door, and a back hatch that can be lifted for full access and to offer shade.
+I also wanted a topper with added headspace, like this one with roughly 5 more inches, allowing me to fully sit up on my bed.
 The topper also has a skylight, and who can turn that down??

 How did I decide on a build design?

 Two words: Pinterest & YouTube.
 Since March I have watched countless videos on others’ truck builds and picked bits and pieces from most.
-I decided on a few parameters: the build needed to be fairly simple due to my ability level and time constraints, would need to be cheap because I am cheap and because I find it a fun challenge to see how little it would really take, and would need to be able to be taken out fairly easily.
+I decided on a few parameters: the build needed to be fairly simple due to my ability level and time constraints, would need to be cheap because I am cheap and because I find it a fun challenge to see how little it would really take, and would need to be able to be taken out fairly easily if I needed to use the back of the truck for anything else.
 I also didn’t want to drill any holes into the truck bed or topper.